ruyonga/Hope-for-Refugees/README.md

 cd angular-seed
 ```

-If you just want to start a new project without the `angular-seed` commit history then you can do:
+If you just want to start, a new project without the `angular-seed` commit history then you can do:

 ```
 git clone --depth=1 https://github.com/angular/angular-seed.git <your-project-name>